Meet Neil

 Neil’s record of standing up for Pennsylvanians extends to long before he ran for office.
 As an attorney, Neil represented Pennsylvania counties against the Big Pharma companies that flooded our communities with opioids and he led an early class action against Big Tobacco companies who marketed flavored e-cigarettes to children.

 Neil earned his J.D. from Harvard Law School on the Horace Lentz Scholarship.
 He received his B.A. from Sarah Lawrence College.
-Prior to elected office, Neil taught election law at the University of Pennsylvania Law School, worked as a consumer protection attorney, and served as the Executive Director of Indian American Impact, a national civic organization.
+Prior to elected office, Neil taught election law at the University of Pennsylvania Law School, worked as a consumer protection attorney, and served as the Executive Director of Impact, a national civic organization.

 Neil is the child of immigrants and grew up in Carbon County, a small coal and steel town in Northeast Pennsylvania.
 He and his wife Dr. Rachel Nash, an internal medicine physician, are now raising their toddler son Avi, a fourth generation Montgomery County resident.